 International affairs for performers

-So they play your repertoire non-stop abroad?
-We make sure that you get your money for that.
+Is your repertoire played non-stop abroad?
+We make sure that you get your fair remuneration for that.
 We're your international partner.
 We represent your interests beyond the borders of Germany and Europe.
 Unlike some other collective management organisations, GVL offers this service free of additional charges.

-Currently, GVL has more than 50 international representation agreements for performers and producers and is always interested in promoting the exchange worldwide on behalf of its beneficiaries.
-Therefore GVL regularly negotiates new contracts with other collective management organisations.
+Currently, GVL has more than 50 international representation agreements for performers and producers and is always interested in promoting worldwide exchange on behalf of its rights holder.
+Accordingly, GVL regularly negotiates new contracts with other collective management organisations.

 Looking for international representation agreements?